When I refer to a “probate case”, I’m talking about any situation where someone has died and now someone else has contacted me as a lawyer.

 1. IS THERE A WILL?

 2. IS THE SITUATION FRIENDLY OR UNFRIENDLY?
+(What is the nature of the assets?)

 3. AM I BEING ASKED TO REPRESENT THE FIDUCIARY, OR SOMEONE AFFECTED BY WHAT THE FIDUCIARY DOES (OR DOESN’T DO)?

 AM I BEING ASKED TO REPRESENT THE FIDUCIARY, OR SOMEONE AFFECTED BY WHAT THE FIDUCIARY DOES (OR DOESN’T DO)? – Very often the person who contacts me is not the fiduciary.
 In fact, they contact me because they have questions about what the fiduciary is (or isn’t) doing.
 In those cases I ask first about #1 and #2.
 I ask about the Will because I want to know what their interest is….a fixed dollar bequest? a percentage? an intestate share?
 I ask about #2 because rather than assume things are very unfriendly, something else may be going on.
 Sometimes nobody has actually asked the fiduciary (m)any questions.
 While the fiduciary should have volunteered the info, a clear and polite request from an attorney will often get a useful answer.
 Sometimes, it’s only a little unfriendly and things can be resolved with some level of inquiry.
 And of course, sometimes it’s VERY unfriendly and the fiduciary is a dastardly sociopath.
 In those cases you have to be prepared for ANYTHING.
 I’ve been there, and getting involved is sometimes a bad choice.
-It’s a choice I now make VERY carefully, and if I sense insanity on the horizon, I say NO and never regret it.
+If I sense insanity on the horizon, I say NO and never regret it.

 Anyway – that’s how I approach every new case.
 Three main issues, once we talk about all three I’ll have a good idea of what the options and scenarios are.